 Originating from more than one culture helps me see and interpret the world in a different way from most people, and that it is an asset.
 In refining my second language (Spanish) skills in the last 10 years or so, I have been able to connect with my Mexican and Latina heritage more than I had done since I was in grade school.

 This blog is an attempt for me to make sense of my life, experiences, the world around me and to voice some of the concerns of people who may not be heard.
 I will refine and reflect as I go along, and we will see what this becomes.
 Please feel free to share your thoughts and comments with me so we might have some dialogue on topics that matter.

 Email me at firstname.lastname@example.org if you want to send me a more personal message, but I love your public comments as well.

 Thank you for reading!

 I also write about mental health, my career and educational journey and how various experiences have shaped the way I see the world.
 It is not my intention to provide counseling or specific advice in your situation.
-Please, if you need help see a trained therapist, counselor or physician and please do not wait if this is the case.
+Please, if you need help see a trained therapist, counselor or physician.
+There is no shame in doing this and you deserve the support.
+Please do not wait if this is the case.